new selfie (3).jpg

 I originally studied Fine Art Sculpture (BA Hons Degree) at Manchester and it’s a love of movement, shape and line that often feeds into my approach to design.
 I am a long-term collaborator with Keisha Grant, Artistic Director of Birmingham based, African/Contemporary dance company, Keneish Dance, of which I am an associate as a visual artist/designer.
 Working with Keneish Dance allows me not only to explore current social issues such as drug misuse but offers opportunities to research into African culture and gain insights into different belief systems such as African Sanctus, at Birmingham Symphony Hall performing with CBSO and choir.

-In the past year, I have also been designing with Indian Classical Kuchipudi choreographer and dancer, Payal Ramchandani, on two ongoing R & D issue-based projects exploring women’s mental health in India, (in collaboration with South Asian Arts company, Manasamitra) and deforestation and flooding in India.
+In the past year, I have designed costumes for Indian Classical Kuchipudi choreographer and dancer, Payal Ramchandani, on two ongoing R & D issue-based projects exploring women’s mental health in India, (in collaboration with South Asian Arts company, Manasamitra) and deforestation and flooding in India.